-- Differences between the Toshiba Aquilion RXL and Aquilion 16/32-slice
+CT Comparison: Toshiba Aquilion RXL and Aquilion 16 and 32-slice

 In this blog post, you are going to learn all about the Toshiba Aquilion RXL and how it differs from the Toshiba Aquilion 16 and 32-slice.

-We often get asked: Where does the Toshiba Aquilion RXL belong?
+But often we get the question: Where does the Aquilion RXL belong?
+This is where we will start.

 For over 130 years, Toshiba has been committed to developing new technologies that minimize radiation dose while maintaining industry-leading image quality.